WHY ADDICTION TREATMENT DOESN’T WORK

 Those “common factors” are the intangible yet crucial qualities of the interaction and “therapeutic alliance” that is established between a behavioral health provider and patient over the course of individual sessions and includes qualities experienced by the patient including: sense of safety; sense of authenticity (realness) of the therapist; sense of lack of judgement by the therapist, instead unconditional positive regard; close connection and sense of being cared about and understood by the therapist; sense of being able to trust and become vulnerable with the therapist, without fear of risk of emotional harm; sense of respect of patient’s autonomy, or choice; of patient’s dignity; of patient’s competence and right to collaborate in and choose direction of treatment.

-there is no research base for the provision of group therapy in substance use or other behavioral health treatment, with very limited exception – but crucially, providing and billing for ineffective behavioral health “treatments” maintains and increases profits for the medical and health insurance industries.
+Summing up so far -there is no research base for the provision of group therapy in substance use or other behavioral health treatment, with very limited exception – but crucially, providing and billing for ineffective behavioral health “treatments” maintains and increases profits for the medical and health insurance industries.

 Provision of “treatments” without indication of benefit for life-threatening conditions predicts mortality and other harms.